pythonai200425/pages_ai/f_reinforcement/q11_gym.md

 **observation_space**

-Defines what the state looks like.
+Defines what the state looks like

 **spaces.Box(...)**